Corryong's 150 Year Timeline

 From this beginning, the Festival has grown into a beloved national event that celebrates the Australian High Country and way of life, attracting thousands of people to Corryong each April: bushfestival.com.au

-Corryong College and the Corryong Consolidated Primary School merge to operate as one school.
+Corryong College and Corryong Consolidated Primary School merge to operate as one school, Corryong College.

 2019 - 2020